Data-light Uncertainty Set Merging with Admissibility: Introduction

 The aggregation of uncertainty sets has gained considerable interest recently, especially in the context of conformal prediction. \cite{yang2024selection} proposes selecting from nested conformal prediction sets the one with the smallest size, incorporating either coverage level adjustments or additional sample splitting. \cite{liang2024conformal} advances this approach by leveraging the properties of full conformal prediction, ensuring that coverage levels are always guaranteed with relatively small set sizes.
 Additionally, \cite{stutz2021learning} focuses on training an optimal classifier that generates small conformal prediction sets by evaluating set size using a subset of mini-batch data during gradient descent.
 The main idea behind these methods is to choose an optimal non-conformity score to minimize the prediction set size, rather than merging the resulting sets.
 Furthermore, these approaches implicitly assume that all sets being aggregated have the same coverage guarantee.

 In a different line of research, \cite{chen2021learning,bai2022efficient,fan2023utopia,kiyani2024length} propose using constrained optimization approaches to directly minimize set size while maintaining coverage.
 However, these methods require access to the original data, which we do not assume to be available.
 Recently, \cite{cherubin2019majority,solari2022multi,gasparin2024merging} have explored merging uncertainty sets through majority voting.
-A drawback of voting methods is their conservative theoretical guarantees.
-For instance, if all $L$ uncertainty sets provide coverage at level $1-\alpha$, the merged set obtained via majority voting can only ensure a coverage level of $1-2\alpha$.
-This is often undesirable, as we typically prefer the merged set to provide stronger or at least equivalent guarantees compared to the individual sets.
+However, the admissibility of the majority voting method is not studied.
+In later sections, we show that our method can be viewed as a generalization of the voting method.
+In addition, we provide a theoretical analysis of the proposed approach, establishing key properties including its admissibility.